 Ribble: The beginning

-Drawing inspiration from the river which flowed outside the new premises, the choice of the name ‘Ribble’ was an obvious one.
-Flowing through some of the best cycling country in the UK, the River Ribble weaves its way through areas of outstanding natural beauty including the Ribble Valley and Trough Of Bowland, before reaching the sea within view of Water Lane.
+Drawing inspiration from the river which flows through the heart of Preston, the choice of the name ‘Ribble’ was an obvious one.
+Flowing through some of the best cycling country in the UK, the River Ribble weaves its way through areas of outstanding natural beauty including the Ribble Valley and Trough Of Bowland, before reaching the Irish Sea in Lytham.

 Ribble in the 20th Century

 As demand for this exciting, new and relatively affordable mode of transport grew, by 1913 Ribble had developed into a fully-fledged family run business.
-Throughout the early 20th century the family continued to hand-craft high-quality steel frames.
-In 1949 ownership passed to a second family from Preston who continued with the now established business of handcrafting steel frames.
+Throughout the early 20th-century production of handcrafted steel frames continued.
+In 1949 ownership passed to a second family from Preston, the Sandiford’s, who continued with the now established business of handcrafting steel frames.

 Ribble enters a new era

-Ribble Cycles passed into the hands of a further Preston family in 1985.
-Whilst under their leadership, the company continued the evolution from a manufacturer of steel frames into a market-leading Direct To Consumer (DTC) brand.
+Ownership of Ribble Cycles changed hands once again in 1985.
+It was during this era that the company evolved from being a manufacturer of steel frames into a market-leading Direct To Consumer (DTC) brand.
 This era saw the birth of mail-order within the cycling industry, and Ribble quickly established itself as a leading exponent of this new form of retail.

-To facilitate this new DTC philosophy, Ribble advertised products and services within the Cycling Weekly magazine (affectionately known as ‘the comic’).
-Customers would obtain a copy of Cycling Weekly, flick through the pages to the double-page Ribble advert and then phone to place their order for their new cycling kit.
+To facilitate this new Direct To Consumer philosophy, Ribble advertised products and services within the Cycling Weekly magazine (affectionately known as ‘the comic’).
+Customers would obtain a copy of Cycling Weekly, flick through the pages to the double-page Ribble advert, and phone in to place their order for new cycling kit.

 Into the new Millenium